enketo/enketo-core/README.md

 We have to admit we do not test on all of these, but are committed to fixing browser-specific bugs that are reported for these browsers.
 Naturally, older browsers versions will often work as well - they are just not officially supported.

 You can enable some support for Internet Explorer 11 by importing the `_iefix.scss` files where appropriate.
 These are commented out in the default CSS builds for the 3 themes.
+Also make sure to resolve the `enketo/polyfills-ie11` module to `/src/js/polyfills-ie11` (or an alternative polyfill service).

 ### Global Configuration